trebeljahr/trebeljahr.com/_booknotes/immune.md

 > You now have to live with the information that people can just suddenly become allergic to things they ate all their lives with no warning.

 #### Chapter Summary:
-Mast cells carry histamines, small molecules that basically trigger instant and massive inflammation when spilled.
+Mast cells carry histamines, small molecules that trigger instant and massive inflammation when spilled.
 IgE antibodies can trigger mast cells.
 For some reason, sometimes B cells start producing IgE antibodies for foods or pollen or what not, but harmless things, that attach to mast cells and make them trigger to antigens of the appropriate type much more easily and therefore en masse locally - leading to the typical symptoms of allergies.

 Histamine release also causes more mucus to be created and contracts the smooth muscle of the lungs, making it hard to breathe out normally.